A common question is what affect trees and bushes in the yard have on the integrity of the basement.

-Simply stated, roots don’t cause actual harm to the walls strength unless it was misplanted right at building within a few feet.
+Simply stated, roots don’t cause actual harm to the walls strength unless it was planted within a few feet of the building.
 If a tree or shrub is so close that it is heaving the dirt at the base of the plant, then it could cause harm.
-Plantings that are say 10’ or more feet from a structure won’t generally create issues with walls.
+Plantings that are 10 feet or more from a structure won’t generally create issues with walls.

 Trees and shrubs seek water and ample space.
 They aren’t trying to grow into the inorganic masonry.

 It is possible that tree and shrub roots could affect old gutter discharge lines from the roof that lead out into the yard.
 That becomes more of an issue with crushed or rotted pipes than it is an issue of the root system.
 If those lines have failed, they have already been compromised to the point that they can’t displace the water from the roof and the result is often a leaky or wet basement.